behan101/Threat-Hunt-Cargo-Hold/README.md

 - Resolved

 ## Incident Overview:
 - After establishing initial access on November 19th, network monitoring detected an unauthorized entity returning approximately 72 hours later at precisely `2025-11-22T00:27:58.4166424Z`.
 Suspicious lateral movement and large data transfers were observed overnight on the file server.
-Evidence of credential collection and exfiltration of data were followed by actions that allign with persistence for continued privlieges and anti-forensic attempts.
+Evidence of credential collection and exfiltration of data were followed by actions that align with persistence for continued privileges and anti-forensic attempts.

 ## Key Findings:
-Due to a compromised device, the unauthorized entity performed lateral movement and discovered a critical server `azuki-fileserver01` through remote share enumuration.
+Due to a compromised device, the unauthorized entity performed lateral movement and discovered a critical server `azuki-fileserver01` through remote share enumeration.
 The threat actor then continued to probe for privilege and network enumeration.
-They then implemented a staging directory and began steps for defensve evasion by attempting to hide the staging directory path through obfuscation.
+They then implemented a staging directory and began steps for defensive evasion by attempting to hide the staging directory path through obfuscation.
 Using legitimate system utilities with network capabilities, the unauthorized entity then weaponized "Living off the Land" techniques to download a script into the staging directory.<br>

 The C2 IP address used to download the script `ex.ps1` was identified as `78.141.196.6` to the staging directory `C:\Windows\Logs\CBS\`.
 Credential file discovery was used for collection and created the file `IT-Admin-Passwords.csv` within the staging directory.
 The built-in system utility "xcopy.exe" was used in attempt to reduce the chance of detection of security alerts to stage data from the network share `"xcopy.exe" C:\FileShares\IT-Admin C:\Windows\Logs\CBS\it-admin /E /I /H /Y`.
 The compression tool "tar.exe", which is not native to legacy Windows environments, then was utilized to archive collected data using the command `"tar.exe" -czf C:\Windows\Logs\CBS\credentials.tar.gz -C C:\Windows\Logs\CBS\it-admin .`.
 In order to avoid signature-base detection, the credential dumping tool was renamed to `pd.exe` and the process memory dump command `"pd.exe" -accepteula -ma 876 C:\Windows\Logs\CBS\lsass.dmp` performed the collection.<br>